turboflakes/crunch/README.md

 crunch polkadot rewards daily
 # or for Westend network and claiming rewards every 6 hours at a specific time
 crunch westend rewards turbo
+# or for Westend network with unique stashes verified and for all configured pools nominees and claiming rewards every era
+crunch westend --enable-unique-stashes --enable-all-nominees-payouts rewards era
 # or try flakes just for fun :)
 crunch flakes
 # to list all options try help